espocrm/documentation/administration/email-fetching.md

 #Email Fetching

+>Important.
+Cron should be configured in your system to make Email Fetching feature working.
+You can find the infornation in your EspoCRM: Administration > Scheduled Jobs.

 ##Overview

 EspoCRM has an ability to monitor IMAP mailboxes.
 Email can be archived in two ways: Inbound Emails and Email Accounts.
 Inbound Emails are intended for group mailboxes: the most common case is a support box.
 Emal Accounts are intended for users’ personal mailboxes.